How to Be A Master in Photoshop Pen Tool

 04. Closing Your Path with The Pen Tool

 When your path is complete, close your path by switching over the first point you have set.
 Click on the point when you see a small circle appearing on the right side of the pen tool.
+Your path will now be closed.

 Switching together the first and the last point